JesperBorrePedersen/jels3/README.md

 ### How to cite

-Pedersen, Jesper Borre, Poulsen, Martin Egelund & Felix Riede (xxxx).
-Jels 3, a new Late Paleolithic open-air site in Denmark, sheds light on the pioneer colonization of northern Europe.
+Pedersen, Jesper Borre, Poulsen, Martin Egelund & Felix Riede (2022).
+Jels 3, a New Late Paleolithic Open-Air Site in Denmark, Sheds Light on the Pioneer Colonization of Northern Europe.
+Journal of Field Archaeology 47(6): 360-378. https://doi.org/10.1080/00934690.2022.2086346

 ### Content